New Features in VEXcode EXP 4.0

 CTE Workcell

 VEXcode EXP now fully supports the CTE Workcell.
 The CTE Workcell introduces students to the world of industrial robotics and automation through hands-on activities.
+View the animation below to see an example of a project built with the CTE Workcell using conveyor belts, the 6-Axis Robotic Arm, and various sensors.

 In VEXcode EXP, the 6-Axis Robotic Arm can be directly connected to a computer without an EXP Brain to access the Teach Pendant.